 This dissertation entitled" Government Educational Policy and Social - Economic Development On Mandera District Kenya " prepared and submitted by NOOR SHEIKH ALI (MED/19770 /72/DF) in partial fulfillment of the requirements for the degree of Master of Educational Management and Administration has been examined and approved by the panel on oral examination with a grade of PASSED.

-Name and Sig. of Chairman any Echora OCHAI Name and Sig. of supervisor Name and Sig. of Supervisor va mausther
+Name and Sig. of Chairman

+Name and Sig. of Supervisor

+Name and Sig. of supervisor

 Name and Sig. of Panelist

 Name and Sig. of Panelist